chiseanchang0727/Projects/Data_Analysis_project.md

     - recalled reatined status is: (final_level = 26) and (dungeon_times = 7) in first-engaged day
     - be caution the data only reflects the trend since confidential rule

+- $H_0$: Reach retained status is nothing related with the strengthen in system A

 |             | Reach retained status  | No reach retained status |
 |-------------|:-----------:|:--------------:|
 | Low strength. in system A |    67     |     2529      |